quorumcontrol/tupelo-js-sdk/README.md

 ```shell
 qc3 rpc-server --local-network 3
 ```
 This will spin up a 3 signer local network and bind the rpc server to it.
-Note that restarting the server will remove all data!
+Note that restarting the server will remove all data stored by the local group of signers!
+(You may still have some retained in your application.)

 `qc3` also includes a help command that lists the available options and their descriptions:
 ```shell